redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 - node: ">=12"
 - yarn: ">=1.15"

-👉 **Heads Up:** If your system versions do not meet both requirements, _the installation bootstrap will result in an ERROR._ To check, please run the following from your terminal command line:
+If your system versions do not meet both requirements, _the installation bootstrap will result in an ERROR._ To check, please run the following from your terminal command line:

 ```
 node --version
 yarn --version
 ```

 Please do upgrade accordingly.
-Then proceed to the RedwoodJS installation when you're ready!
+Then proceed to the Redwood installation when you're ready!

 > **Installing Node and Yarn**
 >